hypersign-protocol/hid-ssi-js-sdk/README.md

 ## Issue

-This sdk is in highly under developement.
+This sdk is in highly under development.
 In case you find any bug, kindly report it ASAP.
 Thank You!